Acquire Essential Skills for Retail Associates in New Retail

-This programme equips you with skills and knowledge to achieve customer-centric business excellence and drive service innovation.
-You will have an understanding of current and emerging retail trends and leverage technology to engage and meet the changing customer expectations and retail landscape.
+This programme equips you with critical operational skills to provide customer-centric business excellence, product and service innovation and equip you with a better understanding of current and emerging retail technology to leverage these platforms in engaging and meeting changing customer expectations in the evolving retail landscape.

 To achieve a full qualification, individuals must successfully attain competency in all the following modules: